mp-consulting/homebridge-ewelink/STATUS.md

 ## Overview

-The TypeScript rewrite of homebridge-ewelink has achieved **~98% functional parity** with the original JavaScript implementation.
-All major features have been implemented, including the complete simulation framework with 25 simulation accessories.
+The TypeScript rewrite of homebridge-ewelink has achieved **~99% functional parity** with the original JavaScript implementation.
+All major features have been implemented, including the complete simulation framework with 25 simulation accessories and 100% config schema coverage.

 **Last Updated:** 2025-12-21